 iVPN provides its users with shared IP addresses and, as we mentioned earlier, in-tunnel, no-logging DNS servers.
 Using the VPN provider’s DNS servers is the best way to avoid DNS leaks, as evidenced by my DNS leak test.

 iVPN was also audited by an independent auditing firm, Cure53, in late 2019.
 In total Cure53 found nine vulnerabilities of varying severity, which were all immediately fixed.
 Despite finding these vulnerabilities, the report from Cure53 was nonetheless very positive, confirming the security of iVPN’s infrastructure.
-You can read the full report here.
+If you like, you can read the full report.